bookingactivities/booking-activities/readme.txt

 **Manage reservations**

 * Find all your bookings at a glance on a calendar and in a list.
-Use dynamic filters, sorting, and custom columns.
+Use dynamic filters, sorting, and custom columns
 * Booking actions: validate, cancel, reschedule, ★ refund...
 * ★ Your customers can **cancel** or **reschedule** their bookings and **ask a refund** by themselves
+* Permission management system: your managers manage only their own calendars and reservations

+**Availability options**

+* Set the **booking period**: customers can't book too early or too late
+* Make your **events private** or bookable by multiple users
+* ★ Set the min and max bookings allowed per user per event
+* Offer some activities to certain user roles only

 **Notifications**